 Types of Online MPH Program GRE Requirements

-The Graduate Record Examination (GRE) is used by most universities that offer graduate-level programs.
-This examination tests students’ abilities in verbal reasoning, analytical writing, and quantitative reasoning.
-During the examination, students may be expected to exhibit their writing, mathematical, and critical thinking skills.
-The results of this examination can provide schools with a better idea of where students stand in terms of these standard educational skills.
+The Graduate Record Examination (GRE) is used by most universities that offer graduate-level programs to assess students’ abilities in verbal reasoning, analytical writing, and quantitative reasoning.
+The results of this examination can provide schools with a clearer idea of where students stand in these standard educational skills.

 1. Universities that require GRE scores with no exceptions.
 These universities often state that students cannot enroll until test scores are received and do not offer substitutions or waivers during the process.

-2. Schools that offer GRE waivers, typically to students that have already completed a master’s or doctoral degree within the U.S or that have a certain amount of work-related experience within the field.
+2. Schools that offer GRE waivers typically do so to students who have already completed a master’s or doctoral degree within the U.S. or who have a certain amount of work-related experience within the field.

 Master of Public Health